khesualdo/City-of-Calgary-2018/README.md

 - Safety: Create something that helps increase pedestrian safety on Calgary’s streets.
 - Health: Create something that helps encourage Calgarians to get outside and be active.

-We had to use a at least one dataset from the City of Calgary.
+We had to use at least one dataset from the City of Calgary.

 ## My contribution